(We will contact our mailing list contacts when we set our open mornings and visits. This is not a waiting list)

-Each October and November we hold three open mornings and afternoons to welcome prospective Reception parents into our school for a presentation and a tour of the classrooms.
+Each October and November we hold three open mornings to welcome prospective Reception parents into our school for a presentation and a tour of the classrooms.

 Have a look at what learning looks like in our Reception, Year 1 & 2 classes

 Ask a question by CLICKING HERE.
 We'll post an answer usually within an hour or two to inform you and other prospective parents.

 Q - My child is not five until May 2026.
 Can she start at Easter 2025 rather than September 2024?